"Sheet Pasta Gone Wrong"...

 Seatback suspension, of an injected ('71) 1800E.

-Note same "M" wire array in a slightly different, but dimensionally similar frame, but different lumbar strap implementation: Webbing is not of the rubberized band, but a less flexible canvas band, and clips have non-splayed ends!
+Note same "M" wire array in a slightly different, but dimensionally similar frame, but different lumbar strap implementation: Webbing is not of the rubberized band, but a less flexible canvas band (meaning this seatback may have undergone some previous work), and clips have non-splayed ends!
 The mechanism for lumbar adjustment is also a lever with a bit of a mechanical advantage given to the big external Adjustment Knob!

 Later 1800 (122) Seatback style, with Lumbar support adjustment at minimum tension.

-Someone who is restoring their 1800 with an all-metal Seat Susp kit, might for consistency's sake, want to also redo their rear seat in all metal...here is the preliminary SW-EM design note for this:
+For those restoring their 1800 with a all-metal front Seat Susp kits, they might for consistency's sake, want to also redo their rear seat in all metal as well...

 Original Equipment All Metal Seat Suspension: